 Take a train down to Grindelwald.
 Sit on the right for an up close view of the Eiger or on the left for a wider view.
 Change for Interlaken in Grindelwald.

 Take a break from traveling!

 There are good views all day long.
-Nevertheless, we recommend to take breaks.
+But it's worth it to take breaks.
 Good places to do so are Schynige Platte, Mürren, Wengen and Kleine Scheidegg.
-These are perfect places to enjoy the views while not on board a train, or to have lunch or a coffee.
+These are perfect places to enjoy the views, or to have lunch or a coffee.
 Shopping can be done in Interlaken, Mürren, Wengen and Grindelwald.

 - Look into rail passes to save money.